-- 40 Where the amendment adds text, make the added text bold underline.
+- Where the amendment adds text, make the added text bold underline.
 Where the amendment removes text, make the removed text bold strikethrough.
-When entire new sections are added, introduce with editor's instructions to "add new text" or similar, which for readability are not bolded or underlined. - 45 General information about IHE can be found at www.ihe.net.

-Information about the IHE Radiology domain can be found at ihe.net/IHE_Domains.

-Information about the organization of IHE Technical Frameworks and Supplements and the process used to create them can be found at http://ihe.net/IHE_Process and http://ihe.net/Profiles.

-The current version of the IHE Radiology Technical Framework can be found at http://www.ihe.net/Technical_Frameworks.
+When entire new sections are added, introduce with editor's instructions to "add new text" or similar, which for readability are not bolded or underlined. - 45 General information about IHE can be found at IHE.net. - Information about the IHE Radiology domain can be found at IHE Domains. - Information about the organization of IHE Technical Frameworks and Supplements and the process used to create them can be found at Profiles and IHE Process - The current version of the Radiology Technical Framework can be found at Radiology Technical Framework.